opentoken-io/opentoken/doc/config.md

 ### `server.proxyProtocol`

 Enables [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt) support in the listening server.
 Proxy protocol is supported in a strict sense; when this setting is enabled, requests without proxy protocol are rejected and will cause errors.

+### `server.requestIdLength`

+Every incoming request is assigned a random identifier for associating multiple log entries together.
+The generated ID's length is controlled by this setting.

 Signatures